-EDUCATE A CHILD, a program of Education Above All, is a global initiative launched by Her Highness Sheikha Moza bint Nasser of Qatar, which aims to significantly reduce the numbers of children worldwide who are missing out on their right to education.
+EDUCATE A CHILD, a global programme of the Education Above All Foundation, launched by Her Highness Sheikha Moza bint Nasser, which aims to significantly reduce the numbers of children worldwide who are missing out on their right to education.

-An estimated 61* million primary school-aged children in the world have no access to education, the vast majority of them live in extreme poverty.
-They include children affected by conflict and natural disasters, but also those in urban slums or remote rural areas.
+An estimated 59* million primary school-aged children in the world have no access to education, the vast majority of them live in extreme poverty.
+They include children affected by challenging geography, conflict and natural disasters, but also those in urban slums or remote rural areas.

 "Education is a fundamental human right, a key to resilience, peace and prosperity.
 We cannot build the future we want when 57 million children are out of school.
 The international community made a commitment at the turn of this century to achieve universal primary education by 2015.
 For this to happen, we must work more collaboratively, intensively and innovatively.
 We must put Education First, the aim of the United Nations Secretary-General’s new initiative launched in September 2012.
 “Educate a Child” is a direct contribution to this goal.
 It goes to where the needs are greatest and operates in a spirit of partnership and national ownership.
 Together, working with governments, communities and UN partners, in countries and regions where educational deprivation runs high, where conflict has torn the social fabric, we will build the capacity of authorities and train teachers to set up and run accelerated learning programs.
 UNESCO full-heartedly commends Her Highness Sheikha Moza bint Nasser, our Organization’s Special Envoy for Basic and Higher Education, for launching this targeted and strategic program.
 When you educate a child, you sow the seeds of a more peaceful future.
 This is at the heart of UNESCO’s mission and our conviction as the lead UN agency for Education for All."